seananderson/portfolio-review/ms.md

 activity for wetlands to maximize ecosystem services while minimizing uncertainty due to climate change [@ando2011; @ando2012].
-In forestry, MPT has been used to select the optimal weighting of seed sources for regenerating forests under a variety of climate change scenarios @crowe2008.
-We revisit this topic in the Opportunities section of this paper.
+In forestry, MPT has been used to select the optimal weighting of seed sources for regenerating forests under a variety of climate change scenarios [@crowe2008].
+We see this as a promising but largely unexplored use of the ecological portfolio concept, and we revisit this topic in the *Opportunities* section of this paper.

 # Ecological theory to draw from